bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

    When this time period expires and if :config:option:`dir/pool/AutoPrune`\  = yes and a new Volume is needed, but no appendable Volume is available, Bareos will prune (remove) Job records that are older than the specified **Volume Retention** period.

    The **Volume Retention** period takes precedence over any :config:option:`dir/client/JobRetention`\  period you have specified in the Client resource.
 It should also be noted, that the **Volume Retention** period is obtained by reading the Catalog Database Media record rather than the Pool resource record.
-This means that if you change the :config:option:`dir/pool/VolumeRetention`\  in the Pool resource record, you must ensure that the corresponding change is made in the catalog by using the :strong:`update pool` command.
+This means that if you change the :config:option:`dir/pool/VolumeRetention`\  in the Pool resource record, you must ensure that the corresponding change is made in the catalog by using the :bcommand:`update pool` command.
 Doing so will insure that any new Volumes will be created with the changed **Volume Retention** period.
-Any existing Volumes will have their own copy of the **Volume Retention** period that can only be changed on a Volume by Volume basis using the :strong:`update volume` command.
+Any existing Volumes will have their own copy of the **Volume Retention** period that can only be changed on a Volume by Volume basis using the :bcommand:`update volume` command.

    When all file catalog entries are removed from the volume, its Volume status is set to **Purged**.
 The files remain physically on the Volume until the volume is overwritten.